mmuratarat/mmuratarat.github.io/_posts/2018-12-21-cross-entropy.md

 Reading this formula, it tells you that, for each positive point ($y_{i}=1$), it adds $log(p_{i})$ to the loss, that is, the log probability of it being positive.
 Conversely, it adds $log(1-p_{i})$, that is, the log probability of it being negative, for each negative point ($y_{i}=0$).

+Let’s take a closer look at this relationship.
+The plot below shows the Log Loss contribution from a single positive instance where the predicted probability ranges from 0 (the completely wrong prediction) to 1 (the correct prediction).
+It’s apparent from the gentle downward slope towards the right that the Log Loss gradually declines as the predicted probability improves.
+Moving in the opposite direction though, the Log Loss ramps up very rapidly as the predicted probability approaches 0.

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/log-loss-curve.png?raw=true)

 Two properties in particular make it reasonable to interpret the cross-entropy as a cost function.
 First, it's non-negative, that is, $L(\theta) \geq 0$.
 To see this, notice that: (a) all the individual terms in the sum in the equation are negative, since both logarithms are of numbers in the range 0 to 1; and (b) there is a minus sign out the front of the sum.